zhongda-xia/leo-demo/README.md

 Visit `localhost:8080` to see the visualization demo.

 Click the "starlink" button on the top left to load the constellation.
-Loading could take a while, and some dragging around may be needed to update the view.
+Loading could take a while, progress bar not yet implemented.